 - The Diversity Affairs office offers consultation, direction and support of the School of Medicine diversity efforts and programs.

-Indians Into Medicine Transfer Program
+Indians Into Medicine

 Native American Scholars Program

-The Diversity Dialogues series began in 2006 as a suggestion from medical students who desired to have increased opportunities to learn more about elements of diversity.
-The Dialogues offer a variety of regularly scheduled informal discussions that are open to students, staff and faculty.
+The Diversity Dialogues series began in 2006 as a suggestion from medical students who desired to have increased opportunities to learn about elements of diversity.
+Diversity Dialogues offer a variety of regularly scheduled informal discussions that are open to students, staff and faculty.
 The goal is to help foster a more complete understanding of diversity as it relates to the local, regional, national, and global society.
 The Dialogues feature presenters who can offer enhanced insights and perspective on some of the social, cultural and health-related differences that exist among the variety of peoples and cultures that our students are likely to encounter in their future practices.

 ASNIYA is a teaching service-learning elective for our fourth-year medical students.
 The goal of the program is to provide the student with the opportunity to gain hands-on experience in cross-cultural health education, gain an enhanced understanding of issues that impact upon medicine and health care needs of Native Americans within the reservation setting and foster cross-cultural understanding and competency of the medical student.
 ASNIYA means "to heal" or "to cure" in the language of the Dakota Sioux.
 The program was established through Harvard Medical School in 1995, whereby medical students and other allied health care students are recruited from participating institutions to serve as ASNIYA interns.
 Interns receive course credit and are placed at Indian reservations to introduce Native American youth to fields in health care.
 In addition, clinical experiences are arranged for the interns at local reservation health care facilities, providing insight to the complex Native American health issues that exist.